YOU ARE ENOUGH Billboard Campaign

 Over the year while working on the campaign I interviewed friends and strangers and asked them to share their thoughts on what being enough means to them.
-I started a podcast, bought wristbands, yard signs, banners, and t-shirts that say YOU ARE ENOUGH on them.
-I have raised funds for three billboards in Los Angeles and am continuing to raise funds to get billboards up around the country.
+I started a podcast and created an online store with campaign merchandise including wristbands, yard signs, banners, and t-shirts that say YOU ARE ENOUGH on them.
+I have raised funds for three billboards in Los Angeles and one in Silicon Valley and am continuing to raise funds to get billboards up around the country.
 Communities are coming together around these words.
 People are gaining back hope and are feeling more connected with others who want to help people feel supported.
 When you think about it, we are all mirrors for one another, and all struggle with feeling enough.

-At a time while we are dealing with Covid-19, the Black Lives Matter and MeToo movements, and an election where equality and humanity are front and center topics, we need to be and feel as though we are ONE.
+At a time while we are dealing with Covid-19, the Black Lives Matter and MeToo movements, and our lack of confidence in our government, people are feeling more hopeless than ever and are looking to feel more unified, equal, and supported.
 The YOU ARE ENOUGH campaign is proving to be an initiative that is doing just this.
 People want to help other people feel better with no strings attached.
 When you see a billboard up with the words YOU ARE ENOUGH on it with no call to action or website for you to go to, people are invited to sit still and process these words, even if just for a split second.
 They also will realize that someone paid to get the board up and that someone cares enough to help them feel into the words.

 I hope that we can continue to get these billboards up throughout the country so that we can be reminded of just how awesome we all are and that each and every one of us is needed.
 As I type this I am getting calls from businesses who want to sponsor billboards.
 This campaign has taught me that starting out on a project with heart and empathy can be a success on so many levels and has reminded me and others why I started Be Cause PR in the first place.
 Once you determine what your purpose is you can make a social impact with that cause for effect.